rficcaglia/guardian/rbac/k8s-rbac-set-model.md

 from all the syntactical "macro" binding definitions.

-We consider each environmental constraint e ∈ E as an atomic proposition about the system activated outside the control plane, eg. node host IP address range.
+We consider each environmental constraint e ∈ E as an atomic proposition about the system activated outside the control plane, eg. node host IP address range, or a lookup in an external database/LDAP.
+The environmental constraint may need to be re-evaluated over time due to changes in the external data, but for simplicity we initially assume a snapshot is avaialbe and remains consistent (TODO: add temporal logic).

 ## Policies